Okyeame Kwame: Business career

-Kwame runs his own record label, OK Music previously One Mic Entertainment and the defunct Firm Bridges Communications, co-founded with his wife,.
-The record label has overseen the production and management of artists such as Morris Devoice, Rex Omar, Bradez, Tattoo, Ben Brako, Kofi B, and other music talents in Ghana.
+Kwame runs his own record label, OK Music, previously One Mic Entertainment and the defunct Firm Bridges Communications, co-founded with his wife,.
+The label has overseen the production and management of artists such as Morris Devoice, Rex Omar, Bradez, Tattoo, Ben Brako, Kofi B, and other music talents in Ghana.

-He is also partner in the shoe manufacturing company Horseman Shoes plus a partner to Sante's Hair for Kids, a hairline business that produces local hair products for kids with his daughter as the Brand Ambassador.
+He is also a partner in the shoe manufacturing company Horseman Shoes, and a partner in Sante's Hair for Kids, which produces local hair products for kids, with his daughter as brand ambassador.

-In May 2021, Okyeame Kwame and his wife launched two books, Finding a lasting love relationship and maintaining a lasting love relationship under the Love Locked Down series. which are both guide books to healthy relationships.
+In May 2021, Kwame and his wife launched two guide books to healthy relationships, Finding a Lasting Love Relationship and Maintaining a Lasting Love Relationship, under the Love Locked Down series.

 In 2023, Kwame launched his own line of boxer shorts under the brand name Love Equation.
 He also operates a travel and tour company, OK World Travel and Tour, which helps locals secure job opportunities abroad.
-Additionally, the company facilitates visits by Africans in the diaspora, offering them the chance to explore Ghana, reconnect with their roots, discover investment opportunities, and experience the richness of the country’s culture and heritage.
+Additionally, the company facilitates visits by Africans in the diaspora, offering them the chance to explore Ghana, reconnect with their roots, discover investment opportunities, and experience the richness of the country's culture and heritage.

 Tourism

 In 2023, Kwame was bestowed with a national award by the Ministry of Tourism, Arts, and Culture for his contributions to the tourism industry.
-His "Made in Ghana" album, a collaborative effort with the Ghana Tourism Authority in 2019, was an initiative aimed at fostering a sense of nationalism and promoting tourism.
+His Made in Ghana album, a collaborative effort with the Ghana Tourism Authority in 2019, was an initiative aimed at fostering a sense of nationalism and promoting tourism.

-He has also collaborated with Adansi Travel and Tour, in a bid to enriching local and international tours, with a special focus on families.
+He has collaborated with Adansi Travel and Tour in a bid to enrich local and international tours, with a special focus on families.

 On his 47th birthday in 2023, Kwame unveiled his merchandise boxer shorts label named Love Equation.